 - Incomplete applications will not be processed and the applicant will be deemed ineligible to proceed through the admission process.

 - There are no exceptions

-- UW Hospitals and Clinics School of Radiologic Technology does not practice open enrollment.
+- The UW Health University Hospital School of Radiologic Technology does not practice open enrollment.

-- UW Hospitals and Clinics School of Radiologic Technology does not maintain a waiting list.
+- The UW Health University Hospital School of Radiologic Technology does not maintain a waiting list.

-- UW Hospitals and Clinics School of Radiologic Technology does not hold applications for subsequent enrollment periods.
+- The UW Health University Hospital School of Radiologic Technology does not hold applications for subsequent enrollment periods.

 - A new application must be submitted if an applicant wishes to reapply the following year.

 - All application material received by the School shall become official records of the School.